Home

 The Catholic Worker Movement was founded in 1933 by Dorothy Day and Peter Maurin with a vision for implementing the Gospels and Catholic social teaching.
 Guided by the principles of Communitarianism and Personalism, Catholic Workers are committed to serving those who are on the margins of society.
 We are devoted to working towards decentralized societies, a green revolution, manual labor, voluntary poverty, and nonviolence along with opposition of all war efforts.

 The St. Peter Claver Catholic Worker also offers hospitality at Our Lady of the Road, located at 744 S. Main St., two blocks from the community houses.
 Anyone can come to take showers, do laundry, have breakfast, rest and enjoy conversation with one another.
-Our Lady of the Road is open Friday and Saturday, 8 - 11am and Sunday, 8 - 10am.
+Our Lady of the Road is open Friday/Saturday/Sunday 8 - 11am.
 We also celebrate Mass together every Wednesday evening at 7:30 pm in our Oratory Chapel of the Holy Spirit at Our Lady of the Road.

 Our Lady of the Road also hosts the Common Goods Cooperative Grocery, which hosts monthly market nights.
 Local produce and organic bulk goods are made available to members at affordable prices.